 - Avoid Opening Suspicious Emails

 A favorite method of hackers and cyber criminals is to send phishing emails to people in which they encourage the recipient to click a link that takes them to a phony site.
 On this phony site, users are encouraged to provide personal or financial information.

 Because these emails generally come from people you know, it’s easy to get duped.
 Avoid clicking any email that looks suspicious and always check the URL prior to clicking.

 “Most e-mail programs show you the real target address of a link when you hover the mouse over the link within the message,” Redtail Technology explains.
 “Before you click a link, make sure to read the target address.
 If the email message appears to come from your bank, but the target address is just a meaningless series of numbers, do not click the link.”

 At the end of the day, people need to adopt smarter internet surfing habits.
 Anti-virus software can only protect you so much.
 If you want to avoid putting your computer in harm’s way, you have to be cognizant of your actions.

 Don’t visit questionable websites.
 Never provide financial or personal information on a website that doesn’t check out.
 Check links before you click on them and enter websites manually whenever possible.

 Most Americans don’t think about computer infections, viruses, and malware until they happen.
 By this point, there’s already something in the system and it’s going to take time, money, or both to get the problem cleaned up.

 It’s going to take a group effort to reduce the problem of computer infections in this country.
-People must be more aware and proactive on an individual basis.
-Only then can we enjoy positive results.
+People must be more aware and proactive on an individual basis, through using a VPN or purchasing anti-spyware software, etc. Only then can we enjoy positive results.